-Register Membership Registered Counsellor Member Entry to ACC's register of counsellors is subject to eligibility criteria which includes a minimum level 4 diploma in counselling.
-Registered Counsellor Member, Accredited Counsellor Becoming an accredited counsellor and progression to senior levels is subject to gaining further training and Senior Levels: Registered Counsellor Member, Accredited Supervisor Registered Counsellor Member, Accredited Counselling Manager experience and undertaking an application process and essay/ case study style submissions.
-Registered members of other comparable bodies can apply to transfer their registration and accreditation.
+Register Membership SCoPEd column A: Entry to ACC's register of counsellors is subject to Registered Counsellor Member eligibility criteria which includes a minimum level 4 SCoPEd column B: diploma in counselling.
+Registered Counsellor Member, Accredited Counsellor Becoming an accredited counsellor and progression to senior levels is subject to Registered Counsellor Member, Accredited Supervisor gaining further training and experience and undertaking an Registered Counsellor Member, Accredited Counselling Manager application process and essay/case study style submissions.
+SCoPEd column C (new in 2024): Registered members of other comparable bodies can apply Registered Counsellor Member, Accredited Counsellor to transfer their registration and accreditation.
 Student Membership Student on a Certificate Course (Level 2 or 3) Students are trainee counsellors on qualifying counselling courses.
-Those studying with an ACC affiliate organisation benefit from further reductions on their student membership fees.
-Student on a Qualifying Training Course (Level 4 or above, e.g. HE/FE Levels 5, 6, 7 and plus) Affiliate Membership Affiliated Counselling Organisation UK For organisations that provide counselling to the public and/or hybrid services which have trained listeners and counsellors Affiliated Counselling and Training Organisation UK For organisations that provide counselling and/or counselling training
+Those studying with an ACC Student on a Qualifying Training Course (Level 4 or above, e.g. HE/FE Levels 5, 6, 7 and plus) organisational member benefit from further reductions on their student membership fees.
+Organisation Membership Counselling Organisation For organisations that provide counselling to the public and/ or hybrid services which have trained listeners and counsellors Training Organisation For organisations that provide counselling training Counselling and Training Organisation For organisations that provide counselling services to the public and counselling training

-^{} Accreditation as an Accredited Practitioner (AP) is no longer available as an intermediate option for professional development towards accreditation.
+\ Accreditation as an Accredited Practitioner (AP) is no longer available as an intermediate option for professional development towards accreditation.
 Members who have achieved accreditation at the AP level can retain this title whilst they maintain membership with ACC.

-^{} Student membership does not apply to counsellors who are already qualified and able to practice and who are doing further studies at degree or master levels.
+\\ Student membership does not apply to counsellors who are already qualified and able to practice and who are doing further studies at degree or master levels.